 Theologically, community is not just incidental to the whole notion of being a person but is constitutive of it.
 It is in God’s nature as Trinity, as Persons-in-relation, that we derive our understanding of what it is to be a person.
 “To be” is “to-be-in-relation.”
 To be a person is what one gives to and receives freely from others with whom one is in relation.
 As persons created in the image of God, we are formed and transformed in and through relationships such as the practice of community.
 This does not mean merging our uniqueness and particularity (“collective personality” or collectivism which we find in many Asian societies).
 Just like in the Trinity, we need to maintain our uniqueness and particularity because they are exactly what we give to and receive from each other.

 What better place then to be formed and transformed than in a cross-cultural community which DTC is.
 Many who have gone through DTC have testified that they have suffered some sort of identity crisis when their own cultures meet (and clash) with other cultures.
 But it is also in and through this cross-cultural setting and living that they discovered their true selves and prepared them to live and minister in a cross-cultural situation.
 Add to it the fact that Singapore itself is a microcosm of a multi-cultural and multi-religious society.

 Anyone contemplating to do cross-cultural ministry particularly will find DTC a good place to prepare.
 Anyone who is looking for more than academic learning but would like the integration of all of life and the transformation of the whole person will find DTC an alternative place to study.
 This is a unique role that God gives to DTC in the formation and transformation of his workers.

 DTC, A Place for Rest and Renewal

-God, by his grace, has used and sustained DTC for more than forty years.
+God, by his grace, has used and sustained DTC for 50 years.
 For as long as he still needs us in the work of equipping workers for his kingdom, we will wholeheartedly do our part.